Gundersen Palmer visitor rules change Jan. 4

-Due to a recent decrease in community spread of COVID-19, patients visiting Gundersen Health System hospitals and clinics can soon bring one person with them.
+Due to a recent decrease in community spread of COVID-19, patients visiting Gundersen Health System hospitals and clinics can soon bring one person with them, the La Crosse, Wisconsin-based company announced.

 Since Monday, one person of 18 years or older, may accompany a patient to the local Gundersen locations, according to marketing manager Jamie Hoey.
 Restrictions still apply for COVID-positive hospitalized patients, as well as patients with COVID symptoms in Emergency Services and Urgent Care.